rust-lang/reference/src/types/pointer.md

 Copying or dropping a raw pointer has no effect on the lifecycle of any other value.
 Dereferencing a raw pointer is an [`unsafe` operation].
 This can also be used to convert a raw pointer to a reference by reborrowing it (`&*` or `&mut *`).
-Raw pointers are generally discouraged in Rust code;
+Raw pointers are generally discouraged;
 they exist to support interoperability with foreign code, and writing performance-critical or low-level functions.

 When comparing raw pointers they are compared by their address, rather than by what they point to.